Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/sarahloeber/project-description.md

 The dataset we will be working with is my own dataset- and the data was collected in March, so it’s still a bit messy but should be ready to work with.
+You can see two csv files here, one called fluency_features and one called total_scores.
-The dataset contains responses of about 160 people who have taken an EIT in English, randomly assigned to five groups (which are indicated by test_component_id).
-Their responses are automatically scored using edit distance and I have extracted the fluency features per answer.
-I have also removed practice and filler items of the EIT, so we only have items left that count towards the final score.
+The fluency features dataset contains responses of about 160 people who have taken an EIT in English, randomly assigned to five groups (which are indicated by test_component_id).
+Their responses are automatically scored using ASR transcriptions and edit distance and I have extracted the fluency features per answer.
+For ease of working, I have also uploaded a csv with the aggregated scores per user, which is the total_scores file.

 We can ignore most of the columns for this project.
-The columns we are focusing on are
+The columns we are focusing on in the fluency features dataset are

 1.  *articulationrate* and *npause* which are two of the characteristics of fluency.
 Articulation rate measures how many syllables